-As students and parents walk in, have them enter their contact information directly into your Tour Enrollment Page as interested travelers.
+As students and parents walk in, have them enter their contact information directly into your Tour Enrollment Page as interested travellers.
 If you don't have Internet access, provide a sign-in sheet and log into your account later to enter the details on the "Interested" list in your Group tab.

 1. Open your meeting with the benefits of travel

-Traveling is more than an educational experience—it's an investment in a student's future.
+Travelling is more than an educational experience—it's an investment in a student's future.

 Start by introducing yourself.
 Share a personal story about why you've put this tour together.
 Next, explain that: